 The College of Mount Saint Vincent’s Student Government works with Concern Worldwide U.S., Inc., the College’s charity.
 Concern Worldwide works in the 28 poorest countries in the world and it is one of the few NGO’s not expelled from Darfur.

 Student Government collaborates with Concern Worldwide to support the needs of these countries by raising awareness through distributing literature on campus, participating in Concern’s Fun Run in Central Park, and other initiatives to raise money for Concern’s efforts.
 In response to the 2010 earthquake in Haiti, Student Government and the Mount’s clubs and organizations raised over $5,500 for Haitian relief.
-After Typhoon Haiyan struck in the Philippines, over $50,000 was raised by SGA and student group SAMAHAN to be put toward aid and relief efforts by Concern Worldwide.
+After Typhoon Haiyan struck in the Philippines, over $50,000 were raised by SGA and student group SAMAHAN to be put toward aid and relief efforts by Concern Worldwide.